rogerlew/human-technological-systems/readme.md

 (Looking for quality over quantity.
 Photos, diagrams, animations are welcome.
 The tone should be professional but doesn't necessarily need to be academic.)

-### Assignment 2 (due 3/10)
+### Assignment 2 (due 3/9)

 **Read:** [Paul Graham - Hackers and Painters](http://www.paulgraham.com/hp.html)

 Use ChatGPT and/or other GAN (GPT3, Bard, Dall-E2) to create or explore something.
 Produce a short presentation on the experience or the product that you made.
 Include some tips or description of your interaction (the method).

+Presentatations live in class.

 ## Miniproject (Starting 3/20)